RedisLabs/redislabs-docs/content/modules/redisjson/redisjson-quickstart.md

 ]
 ```

-Use `JSON.TYPE` to check the JSON type of the key, or an entity inside the key.
+Use `JSON.TYPE` to check the JSON type of the key or an entity inside the key.

 ```sh
 127.0.0.1:12543> JSON.TYPE shopping-list